|349A.04||Lottery game procedures.|

 (c) A lottery retailer who fails to pay any money due to the director within the time prescribed by the director shall pay interest on the amount owed at the rate determined by rule.

-(a) The director shall prepare and submit a biennial budget plan to the commissioner of management and budget.
+Subd.
+6. Budget; plans.
+The director shall prepare and submit a biennial budget plan to the commissioner of finance.
 The governor shall recommend the maximum amount available for the lottery in the budget the governor submits to the legislature under section 16A.11.
 The maximum amount available to the lottery for operating expenses and capital expenditures shall be determined by law.
+Operating expenses shall not include expenses that are a direct function of lottery sales, which include the cost of lottery prizes, amounts paid to lottery retailers as sales commissions or other compensation, amounts paid to produce and deliver scratch lottery games, and amounts paid to an outside vendor to operate and maintain an on-line gaming system.
 In addition, the director shall appear at least once each fiscal year before the senate and house of representatives committees having jurisdiction over gambling policy to present and explain the lottery's plans for future games and the related advertising and promotions and spending plans for the next fiscal year.

-(a) A lottery cash flow account is created in the special revenue fund in the state treasury.
+Subd.
+7. Transfer of cash balances. (a) A lottery cash flow account is created in the special revenue fund in the state treasury.
 At the end of each week the director shall deposit in the lottery cash flow account from the lottery fund and the lottery prize fund all amounts that the director determines are not required for immediate use in the lottery fund or the lottery prize fund.
-The commissioner of management and budget shall credit to the lottery cash flow account interest on all money deposited in the lottery cash flow account under this subdivision.
+The commissioner of finance shall credit to the lottery cash flow account interest on all money deposited in the lottery cash flow account under this subdivision.

-(c) The director shall notify the commissioner of management and budget 30 days after each month as to the amount of the net proceeds that must be transferred under subdivision 5, and the director shall notify the commissioner of management and budget 20 days after each month as to the amount that must be transferred under section 297A.65, and as necessary the director shall notify the commissioner of other amounts required by law to be transferred.
+(c) The director shall notify the commissioner of finance 30 days after each month as to the amount of the net proceeds that must be transferred under subdivision 5, and the director shall notify the commissioner of finance 20 days after each month as to the amount that must be transferred under section 297A.65, and as necessary the director shall notify the commissioner of other amounts required by law to be transferred.

 (1) purchase a lottery ticket; or